spardoel/Sign-language-recognition/Posts/2022-10-10_Sign_language_interpreter_blog_14.md

         # get the shape of the input image
         self.input_image_size_y, self.input_image_size_x, _ = image.shape

+        # run the feature extractor model on the image
         image.flags.writeable = False
         image = cv2.cvtColor(image, cv2.COLOR_BGR2RGB)
         results = self.holistic.process(image)

+        # unpack the results
         self.__extract_coordinates_from_results(results)
         self.__get_single_frame_bounding_box()

+        # add the frame data to the queues in the Data() class
         data_structure.add_new_frame(
             image, self.bounding_box, self.left_hand, self.right_hand, self.pose
         )
 ```

 Next, I want to talk about the 'process_clip()' method.
 This is where things start to get complicated.
-This method is called when 50 frames have been processed and it is time for the classification model to guess the sign in the video.
+This method is called when clip frames have been processed and it is time for the classification model to guess the sign in the video.

 Here is a simplified version of the code.

 ```
     def process_clip(self, data_structure):

         (